Posted in Recipes on 02.04.2019

 Just a few basic ingredients needed for these delicate vegan vanilla cupcakes topped with a sweet and creamy vegan frosting!

-Ever since making these vegan chocolate cupcakes I’ve been getting requests for a vanilla cupcakes recipe.
+Ever since making these vegan chocolate cupcakes I’ve been getting requests for an equally easy vegan vanilla cupcakes recipe.
 And of course I’m not complaining because, well, lets face it what day isn’t made better by having cupcakes of any flavour in it?!

 It did of course mean we had extra cupcakes to eat, mini Vesuviuses or otherwise.